wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 ## Description

-This function is useful if you want to analyze data that are already in a cumulative history format.
+This function is useful if you want to analyze data that are already in a cumulative histogram format.

 This function works only with data that include a parameter such as `le` for defining which part of the cumulative histogram you want to display.
 Data that are imported from Prometheus always include such a parameter.